 The ELALT General Timetable:

 Participants intending to use PowerPoint presentations are requested to save their slideshows in Microsoft Office for Windows 97-2003 .ppt or Microsoft Office for Windows 2007-2013 .pptx format and bring their files either on a USB flash drive or burned on a CD.
 Please bear in mind that some computers in classrooms where the conference will take place have only PowerPoint Viewers installed, so it is not possible to use the presenter view.

 Participants intending to use handouts are requested to have around 30 copies ready.

 The full conference fee is 40 euros, and there is a reduced fee of 20 euros for students (regardless of the date of payment: early bird or not).
 Early registration (early bird), until February 25, 2015, is 30 euros.
-The conference fee includes participation at all sessions of the conference, the conference package (book of abstracts, conference programme, map of Novi Sad, etc.), light refreshments during coffee breaks and lunch.
+The conference fee includes participation in all sessions of the conference, the conference package (book of abstracts, conference programme, map of Novi Sad, etc.), light refreshments during coffee breaks and lunch.
 All participants are expected to pay their own travel and accommodation expenses.
 In order to participate in the activities of ELALT 3, the authors of single-authored papers must register for the conference; in case of co-authored papers, only the first author registers.

 The closest airport is in Belgrade, 70 km / 45 miles from Novi Sad.
 As there is no public transport from the airport to Novi Sad, the easiest way to get there is by taxi.
 Alternatively, you may go to the central coach or train station in Belgrade and take a coach or train to Novi Sad.